Outraged Prince George’s residents slam county redistricting plan as political gerrymandering

 “I frankly never thought that would happen here in our county,” College Park resident Mark Hill said.
 “I am disgusted by it.”

-Hill, who teaches at the University of Maryland, said he had followed news about gerrymandering in other parts of the country but was “appalled” to see what he described as such an obvious example of it in Prince George’s.
+Hill, who teaches at the University of Maryland, said he had followed news about partisan gerrymandering in other parts of the country but was “appalled” to see what he described as such an obvious example of it in Prince George’s.

 One of the maps, presented by a nonpartisan redistricting commission, makes only small changes to account for population changes recorded in the 2020 Census.